Nelson complexity index: Formula

-The NCI assigns a complexity factor to each major piece of refinery equipment based on its complexity and cost in comparison to crude distillation, which is assigned a complexity factor of 1.0.
+The NCI assigns a complexity factor to each major piece of refinery equipment based on its complexity and cost in comparison to crude oil distillation, which is assigned a complexity factor of 1.0.
 The complexity of each piece of refinery equipment is then calculated by multiplying its complexity factor by its throughput ratio as a percentage of crude distillation capacity.
 Adding up the complexity values assigned to each piece of equipment, including crude distillation, determines a refinery’s complexity on the NCI.

 The NCI indicates not only the investment intensity or cost index of the refinery but also its potential value addition.
 Thus, the higher the index number, the greater the cost of the refinery and the higher the value of its products.

 In the second edition of the book Petroleum Refinery Process Economics (2000), author Robert Maples notes that U.S. refineries rank highest in complexity index, averaging 9.5, compared with Europe's at 6.5.
 The Jamnagar Refinery belonging to India-based Reliance Industries Limited is now one of the most complex refineries in the world with a Nelson complexity index of 21.1.

 The Oil and Gas Journal annually calculates and publishes a list of refineries with their associated Nelson complexity index scores.

 Complexity factors

-Some factors for various processing units:
+Some complexity factors for various processing units: